Our PCC

 What is the task of the PCC?

 According to one of those Acts (The Synodical Government Measure 1969) it is the duty of the incumbent and the Parochial Church Council to consult together on matters of general concern and importance in the parish.
-They are also called to co-operate, together with the incumbent, in promoting in the parish the whole mission of the Church, pastoral, evangelistic, social and ecumenical.
+The PCC is also called to co-operate, together with the incumbent, in promoting in the parish the whole mission of the Church, pastoral, evangelistic, social and ecumenical.

-Both parties have their own particular right and responsibilities in the life of the church.
-More specifically though the PCC is responsible for the maintenance of the church buildings and churchyard, and, with the incumbent, for deciding how the church's money is to be spent.
-The PCC is formally the employer of the church's paid workers, for example our Parish Administrator.
+Both parties have their own particular rights and responsibilities in the life of the church.
+More specifically, the PCC is responsible for the maintenance of the church buildings and churchyard, and with the incumbent, for deciding how the church's money is to be spent.
+The PCC is formally the employer of the church's paid workers, for example our Parish Administrators.
 The PCC has the right to be consulted about major changes to the forms of worship used in the parish and about the appointment of a new incumbent.
-It is also consulted about any pastoral scheme affecting the parish, such as the appointment of a Pastoral Co-ordinator
+It is also consulted about any pastoral scheme affecting the parish, such as the appointment of a Pastoral Co-ordinator.

 Committees of the PCC